Ornette Coleman Day

 A birthday tribute to the innovative altoist

-Alto-saxophonist, violinist, trumpeter and composer Randall Denad Ornette Coleman was born on March 9, 1930 in Fort Worth, Texas.
+Alto-saxophonist, violinist, trumpeter, and composer Randall Denardo Ornette Coleman was born on March 9, 1930, in Fort Worth, Texas.

 Originally a tenor-saxophonist, Coleman played locally in r&b and bop groups and was influenced by Charlie Parker but always seemed to have his own approach to improvising.